rpii/-wdio-html-reporter-pdf/README.md

 ## Configuration
-Add a file called make-pdf.js in the root of the project.
+Add a file called make-pdf.ts in the root of the project.

 There are difficulties in puppeteer if you try to integrate the code into wdio.conf.js.